jpcarrascal/count-me-in/README.md

 # Count Me In
-A Collaborative Step Sequencer for Audience Participation
+A collaborative step sequencer for audience participation